 - 1. Words have different meanings for different people.
-Words in English can have many different meanings, even if they are spelled the same, and can be perceived to mean what the listener wants them to mean. - 2.
+Words in English can have many different meanings, even if they are spelled the same and can be perceived to mean what the listener wants them to mean. - 2.
 Different perceptions are absolute barriers to communication. - 3.
-Perceptions are one person's reality until clarified. - 4.
+Perceptions are reality until clarified. - 4.
 Communications can always be improved.